mnishiguchi/cpp_notebook/_notebook/classes.md

 # Classes

-- good practice is to make ALL data members of a class private, using member functions to access that data
-- good practice explicitly uses the public: and private: keywords for clarity, rather than relying on defaults
 - [doc](http://www.cplusplus.com/doc/tutorial/classes/)
+- The word `const` at the end of the member functions specifies that these functions cannnot modify the member variables of an object of that class.

+## Good practice
+   + Make ALL data members of a class private, using member functions to access that data.
+   + Explicitly use the `public:` and `private:` keywords for clarity, rather than relying on defaults.
+   + initialize all variables when defined

 ```cpp
 #include <iostream>